teamcfadvance/cfstatic/full-guide.md

 {% highlight sh %}
 ##
-# This file details dependencies between javascript files
+# This file details dependencies between
+# javascript files.
 #
-# Indented files have dependencies on the unindented file(s) above them
+# Indented files have dependencies on the
+# unindented file(s) above them.
+Dependent
-# Dependent files marked with (conditional), only depend on the file above
+# files marked with (conditional), only depend
-# when it is already included in the request and can be included without
+# on the file above when it is already included
+# in the request and can be included without
 # the dependency.
-#
+##

 http://ajax.googleapis.com/ajax/libs/jquery/1.6.4/jquery.min.js
     http://ajax.googleapis.com/ajax/libs/jqueryui/1.8.18/jquery-ui.min.js